Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force

 which is the acceleration predicted by the Newton's law, as it should be.
-Since the angle is not variable, the acceleration of the block is constant, and it is slipping on the plan performing an uniformly variable rectilinear motion.
+Once the angle is not variable, the acceleration of the block is constant, and if the friction in the contact between the plan and block surfaces is negligible, the block slips on the plan performing an uniformly variable rectilinear motion.

-It is important to note that we have gotten this result without the use forces and without the need of vectors decomposition.
+It is important to note that we have obtained this result without the use of the concept of forces and without the need of vectors decomposition.